Latin: Vocabulary

 As Latin is an Italic language, most of its vocabulary is likewise Italic, ultimately from the ancestral Proto-Indo-European language.
 However, because of close cultural interaction, the Romans not only adapted the Etruscan alphabet to form the Latin alphabet but also borrowed some Etruscan words into their language, including persona 'mask' and histrio 'actor'.
 Latin also included vocabulary borrowed from Oscan, another Italic language.

 After the Fall of Tarentum in 272 BC, the Romans began Hellenising, or adopting features of Greek culture, including the borrowing of Greek words, such as camera 'vaulted roof', sumbolum 'symbol', and balineum 'bath'.
 This Hellenisation led to the addition of Y and Z to the alphabet to represent Greek sounds.
 Subsequently, the Romans transplanted Greek art, medicine, science and philosophy to Italy, paying almost any price to entice Greek skilled and educated persons to Rome and sending their youth to be educated in Greece.
 Thus, many Latin scientific and philosophical words were Greek loanwords or had their meanings expanded by association with Greek words, as 'craft' and 'art'.

 Because of the Roman Empire's expansion and subsequent trade with outlying European tribes, the Romans borrowed some northern and central European words, such as beber 'beaver', of Germanic origin, and bracae 'breeches', of Celtic origin.
 The specific dialects of Latin across Latin-speaking regions of the former Roman Empire after its fall were influenced by languages specific to the regions.
 The dialects of Latin evolved into different Romance languages.

 During and after the adoption of Christianity into Roman society, Christian vocabulary became a part of the language, either from Greek or Hebrew borrowings or as Latin neologisms.
 Into the Middle Ages, Latin incorporated many more words from surrounding languages, including Old English and other Germanic languages.

 Over the ages, Latin-speaking populations produced new adjectives, nouns, and verbs by affixing or compounding meaningful segments.
 For example, the compound adjective, omnipotens 'all-powerful', was produced from the adjectives omnis 'all', and potens 'powerful', by dropping the final s of omnis and concatenating.
 Often, the concatenation changed the part of speech, and nouns were produced from verb segments or verbs from nouns and adjectives.

 Numbers

 In ancient times, numbers in Latin were written only with letters.
-Today, the numbers can be written with the Arabic numbers as well as with Roman numerals.
-The numbers 1, 2 and 3 and every whole hundred from 200 to 900 are declined as nouns and adjectives, with some differences.
+Today, numbers can be written with Arabic numerals as well as Roman numerals.
+The numbers 1, 2, and 3, along with every whole hundred from 200 to 900, are declined as nouns and adjectives with gender-specific endings.